annethomas/veronica-biogeo/README.md

 # Veronica uplift BGB analyses protocols

+Scripts and data for analysis in Multiple origins of mountain diversity in New Zealand's largest plant radiation (in review)

-Done externally: phylogeny (StarBEAST2 on CIPRES), band assignment (done manually based on floras and expert opinion), and TTR runs (Matt Larcombe)
+Done externally: phylogeny (StarBEAST2 on CIPRES), band assignment (curated manually based on floras and expert opinion), and TTR runs (Matt Larcombe)

 Bold scripts (.R) are sequential steps in a pipeline (or sourced by these scripts); some were run on departmental cluster, others on local machine, so filepaths may vary